Bob Dylan: 1970–1979: Return to touring and Christian music

-1980s
+1980–1989: Career fluctuations

 In late 1980, Dylan briefly played concerts billed as "A Musical Retrospective", restoring popular 1960s songs to the repertoire.
-Shot of Love, recorded early the next year, featured his first secular compositions in more than two years, mixed with Christian songs.
-The lyrics of "Every Grain of Sand" resemble the verse of William Blake.
+His second Christian album, Saved (1980), received mixed reviews, described by Michael Gray as "the nearest thing to a follow-up album Dylan has ever made, Slow Train Coming II and inferior".
+His third Christian album was Shot of Love (1981).
+The album featured his first secular compositions in more than two years, mixed with Christian songs.
+The lyrics of "Every Grain of Sand" recall William Blake's "Auguries of Innocence".
+Elvis Costello wrote that "Shot of Love may not be your favorite Bob Dylan record, but it might contain his best song: 'Every Grain of Sand'."

-In the 1980s, reception of Dylan's recordings varied, from the well-regarded Infidels in 1983 to the panned Down in the Groove in 1988.
-Michael Gray condemned Dylan's 1980s albums for carelessness in the studio and for failing to release his best songs.
-As an example of the latter, the Infidels recording sessions, which again employed Knopfler on lead guitar and also as the album's producer, resulted in several songs that Dylan left off the album.
-Best regarded of these were "Blind Willie McTell", a tribute to the dead blues musician and an evocation of African American history, "Foot of Pride" and "Lord Protect My Child".
-These three songs were released on The Bootleg Series Volumes 1–3 (Rare & Unreleased) 1961–1991.
+Reception of Dylan's 1980s recordings varied.
+Gray criticized Dylan's 1980s albums for carelessness in the studio and for failing to release his best songs.
+Infidels (1983) employed Knopfler again as lead guitarist and also as producer; the sessions resulted in several songs that Dylan left off the album.
+Best regarded of these were "Blind Willie McTell", which was both a tribute to the eponymous blues musician and an evocation of African American history, "Foot of Pride" and "Lord Protect My Child".
+These three songs were later released on The Bootleg Series Volumes 1–3 (Rare & Unreleased) 1961–1991.

 Between July 1984 and March 1985, Dylan recorded Empire Burlesque.
 Arthur Baker, who had remixed hits for Bruce Springsteen and Cyndi Lauper, was asked to engineer and mix the album.
 Baker said he felt he was hired to make Dylan's album sound "a little bit more contemporary".
 In 1985 Dylan sang on USA for Africa's famine relief single "We Are the World".
-He also joined Artists United Against Apartheid providing vocals for their single "Sun City".
-On July 13, 1985, he appeared at the climax at the Live Aid concert at JFK Stadium, Philadelphia.
-Backed by Keith Richards and Ronnie Wood, he performed a ragged version of "Hollis Brown", his ballad of rural poverty, and then said to the worldwide audience exceeding one billion people: "I hope that some of the money ... maybe they can just take a little bit of it, maybe ... one or two million, maybe ... and use it to pay the mortgages on some of the farms and, the farmers here, owe to the banks".
-His remarks were widely criticized as inappropriate, but they did inspire Willie Nelson to organize a series of events, Farm Aid, to benefit debt-ridden American farmers.
+He also joined Artists United Against Apartheid, providing vocals for their single "Sun City".
+On July 13, 1985, he appeared at the Live Aid concert at JFK Stadium, Philadelphia.
+Backed by Keith Richards and Ronnie Wood, he performed a ragged version of "Ballad of Hollis Brown", a tale of rural poverty, and then said to the worldwide audience: "I hope that some of the money ... maybe they can just take a little bit of it, maybe ... one or two million, maybe ... and use it to pay the mortgages on some of the farms and, the farmers here, owe to the banks".
+His remarks were widely criticized as inappropriate, but inspired Willie Nelson to organize a concert, Farm Aid, to benefit debt-ridden American farmers.

+In October 1985, Dylan released Biograph, a box set featuring 53 tracks, 18 of them previously unreleased.
+Stephen Thomas Erlewine wrote: "Historically, Biograph is significant not for what it did for Dylan's career, but for establishing the box set, complete with hits and rarities, as a viable part of rock history."
+Biograph also contained liner notes by Cameron Crowe in which Dylan discussed the origins of some of his songs.